 I get it.

-Being able to convert your volume numbers using SUBSTITUTE is a must for keyword research.
+Converting your volume numbers using SUBSTITUTE is a must for keyword research.

 SEO is complicated enough as it is and being efficient with SEO is vital.